viet34tqc/notebook/interview.md

 ## Declare React hook rule

 - Don't call Hooks inside loops, conditions, or nested functions.
 Because React requires the order of Hook calls are the same between re-renders.
-If we put a call hooks inside an `if` statement, this order will be changed
+If we put a hook calls inside an `if` statement, this order will be changed
 - Don't call Hooks from regular JavaScript functions.
 So don't call hooks inside callback function of `useEffect`

 ## Error Boundary